alttch/bma-info/eva4/items.rst

   services must be subscribed to required states only.

-* Binary values may contain data which is already compressed, in this case a different :doc:`replication <./replication>` replication scenario may be required for the efficiency.
+* Binary values may contain data which is already compressed, in this case a different :doc:`replication <./replication>` scenario may be required for the efficiency.

 * Binary values are not returned by :ref:`eva4_eva.core__item.list` and :ref:`eva4_eva.core__item.state` unless `include_binary_values` parameter is